State Law Background

 Among other things, Nevada:

-- Requires that persons subject to a domestic violence protective order surrender to law enforcement, sell or transfer any firearm in that person’s possession, custody or control;
+- Requires that people subject to a domestic violence protective order relinquish their guns to law enforcement;

 - Submits a variety of mental health records to the National Instant Criminal Background Check System for use in firearm purchaser checks; and

 - Provides that the Nevada Department of Public Safety may conduct a background check for a firearm transfer between private parties if a private seller so requests it for a prospective purchaser.